Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification: Abstract

 \section{Abstract}

 Transformers can perform in-context classification from a few labeled examples, yet the inference-time algorithm remains opaque.
 We study multi-class linear classification in the hard no-margin regime and make the computation identifiable by enforcing feature- and label-permutation equivariance at every layer.
-This enables interpretability while maintaining functional equivalence and yields highly structured weights.
+This yields highly structured weights and enables interpretability while maintaining functional equivalence.
 From these models we extract an explicit depth-indexed recursion---an end-to-end identified, emergent update rule inside a softmax transformer, to our knowledge the first of its kind.
 Attention matrices formed from mixed feature--label Gram structure drive coupled updates of training points, labels, and the test probe.
 The resulting dynamics implement a geometry-driven algorithmic motif, which can provably amplify class separation and yields robust expected class alignment.